bullet-train-co/magic_test/README.md

 This will:

  1. Use standard Rails scaffolding to create the system test file if it doesn't already exist.
- 2. Stub out the test to include a call to `write_test_interactively`.
+ 2. Stub out the test to include a call to `magic_test`.
- 3. Open the test in Atom.
-(We'll make this configurable shortly.)
+ 3. Open the test in your editor have choice.
  4. Start running the test.
  5. Break into a debugging session in the context of the executing test.
  6. Open a Chrome session once you execute `visit root_path`.

 This results in three windows:

  1. *A debugger* where you can interactively write Capybara test code in the same context it would normally run.